 Droplets: Result of taking an app package, staging it by processing a buildpack, and preparing it to run

-The blob store uses the Fog Ruby gem such that it can use abstractions like Amazon S3, WebDAV, or NFS file system for storage.
+The blobstore uses the Fog Ruby gem in order to use services like Amazon S3, WebDAV, or the NFS filesystem for storage.

 The Cloud Controller interacts with other core components of the Cloud Foundry platform using the NATS message bus.
 For example, the Cloud Controller uses NATS when performing the following interactions:

 - Instructing a cell to stage an application by processes a buildpack for the app and to prepare it to run

 - Instructing a cell to start or stop an application

 - Receiving information from the Health Manager about applications